There is a host of different materials for steer wheels available.

 Solid Nylon Wheel

 This is a harder material that is best for cold storage applications.
 It is also the material of choice for use in environments that may cause rust or corrosion like poultry processing, and working with seafood.
 It can also be the best choice for refrigerated transport trucks that have grated floors.
 Lastly, they can be a good choice if the pallet truck is taken outside on the rough pavement.
-However these are more likely than poly to mark floors, so be mindful when using inside a showroom or hotel lobby, for example.
+However these are more likely than poly to mark floors, so be mindful when using inside a showroom or a hotel lobby, for example.

 Solid Steel Wheel